geocam/mapsetjson/refresh-0.1.rst

 Introduction
 ============

-This extension adds the ability to specify refresh rates for map layers.
+This extension adds the ability to specify when map layers should be refreshed.
 It extends the `MapSetJSON Core Specification`_.

 .. _MapSetJSON Core Specification: http://mapmixer.org/mapsetjson/spec/0.1/